bixycler/UniinfoNotes/pages/Mind Jungle.md

 			- The Game of Chasing Shadows
 			  Trò Đuổi Hình Bắt Bóng
 				- The visible forms and representatives are ((671e2782-2098-41a3-83a7-e042bfb468d7)) of the invisible content.
 In a sense, the forms are “shadows” of the whole content.
 The parts following the forms in order to reach the whole is an infinite _game of **chasing shadows**_.
-				- Ironically, this “shadow” is so vivid, opposite to the normal illusive “shadow” of the idiom “chasing shadows”
+				- Ironically, this “shadow” is so vivid, opposite to the normal illusive “shadow” of the idiom “chasing shadows”.
+However, the effect is the same, an infinite cycle, due to the ((67331da7-8b10-4890-ae51-9a92796c5af3)).
+					- In the Vietnamese idiom “đuổi hình bắt bóng”, the visualization is clearer: one chases the vivid form (hình) in order to catch its illusive shadow (bóng).
 	- ## complement
 	  id:: 66c8941d-6427-4e5c-9009-3af349500d7b
 	  collapsed:: true